 In a large pot over medium heat, add strawberries, rhubarb, water, and lemon and bring to a boil.
 Reduce heat the medium low and simmer for 5 minutes, stirring occasionally.

-Add sugar and continue stirring occasionally, until jam has thickened - about 10-15 minutes.
+Add sugar and continue stirring occasionally, until jam has thickened - about 10-15 minutes (see note for how to test jam for doneness).
 Skim off any foam that's formed on the surface and discard.

 Divide the jam between 4 sterilized half-pint mason jars.
 Wipe down rims with a clean cloth, then screw on lids until they're finger-tight.

-Process the jars in a hot water bath.
+Process the jars in a hot water bath (see note below).
 I usually do this by filling my largest pot with enough water to cover the tops of the jars and bringing it to a rapid boil.
-Place the jars into the boiling water (using tongs or a jar lifter) and let them sit for 10-15 minutes - the lids will "pop", which signifies the lids have vacuum-sealed.
-The lids may not pop until after you remove the jars from the water bath.
+Place the jars into the boiling water (using tongs or a jar lifter) and let them sit in the bath for 10-15 minutes - the lids will "pop" inwards, which signifies the lids have vacuum-sealed.
+(The lids may not pop until after you remove the jars from the water bath.)

 Remove jars from the water bath and let cool.
-Any lids that don't dip down in the middle, or that spring back have not sealed.
-Place them in the refrigerator and enjoy those jars first.
+Any lids that don't dip down in the middle, or that spring back, have not sealed.
+Place those jars in the refrigerator and enjoy them first.

-All other jars may be stored in a dark, dry place for up to one year.
+All other sealed jars may be stored in a dark, dry place for up to one year.